benhoyt/third/README.md

 **Historical note:** I wrote this in 1998 (when I was 16), so I'm just putting it up here as a backup and for "historical interest".
-It's still a pretty good show-case for how simple a [Forth](http://en.wikipedia.org/wiki/Forth_%28programming_language%29) compiler is.
+It's still a pretty good show-case for how simple a self-hosting [Forth](http://en.wikipedia.org/wiki/Forth_%28programming_language%29) compiler can be.

 I wrote it more or less all myself (though parts of the assembler were pretty much copied, I think :-), but it's loosely based on